splineops/splineops/docs/user-guide/02_resize.rst

 In the `splineops.resize` implementation, the oblique projection is configured to use:

-- **Interpolation degree**: Determines the input model and spline interpolation order.
+- Interpolation degree: determines the input model and spline interpolation order.
-- **Synthesis spline**: Matches the interpolation degree (used to reconstruct the resized image).
+- Synthesis spline: matches the interpolation degree (used to reconstruct the resized image).
-- **Analysis spline**: Set to a lower degree, typically `interpolation degree - 1`.
+- Analysis spline: set to a lower degree, typically `interpolation degree - 1`.

 For example: